cornellev/data-transfer-minimodem/README.md

-# Data Transfer - Modem | FA25
+# Data Transfer | FA25

-Audio-based data transfer system using [minimodem](https://www.whence.com/minimodem/).
-This system serializes structured vehicle sensor data using Protocol Buffers, encodes it into audio tones via minimodem using Frequency-Key Shifting (FSK) modulation, and then receives/decodes it back into readable data to be visualized on the Race Engineer Dashboard.
+Wireless data transfer system that serializes structured vehicle sensor data (JSON) using Protocol Buffers, transmits it via the chosen transmission method, then decodes it back into readable data to be visualized on the Race Engineer Dashboard during competition.

-This is meant to be a backup to the primary data stream (Starlink) viewed by the race engineer during competition.
+Transmission Methods (as of Nov 2025):
+1. [minimodem](https://www.whence.com/minimodem/): Encodes the data into audio tones using Frequency-Key Shifting (FSK) modulation.
+2. UDP over Starlink

 ---